akmanbartu/dsa210_last_100_chess/README.md

 **Data Collection**

 The dataset will be sourced from my Chess.com account and will include my last 100 games.
+The data will be extracted with API.
 The data points to be collected include:

 Opponent's rating